matterholt/2020-04-11-Markdown-Editor/md_editor/README.md

 4. mapping of the saved markdown file
 5. convert the input to actual markdown lol.Forgot
 6. list ID 13 has height issue and showing background

+7. escape button to kick out of the input box